The Stock Market Is Going To Crash. Are You Ready?

 If you said, “I would do nothing,” DING DING DING!!
-Someone get this girl a Cinnabon and a vodka.
+You’re the winner!
+Someone get this girl a Cinnabon and a vodka!

 The worst thing that you could ever do during a stock market downturn is actively sell out of your stocks.
 ‘Cause the stock market, like the economy, moves in cycles.
 Not every year is an “up” year.
 It can’t be!
-That’s just not the way the world works, so no use pretending like it is.
+That’s just not the way the world works, so no use pretending like it.
 The good news?
-It has never not come back up! (sry for the double negative is brutal but I had to do it.)
+It has never not come back up!
+(I know, the double negative is brutal but I had to do it.)